sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 ```

 #### Metadata Cache: `Pods/.project_cache/metadata_cache`
 When a pod target has changed, we only want to regenerate the specific project it belongs to without regenerating its dependencies.
-The metadata cache is responsible for storing the necessary metadata for a target to be reconstructed as a target dependency.
+The metadata cache is responsible for storing the necessary metadata for a target to be reconstruct its target dependencies.

 ##### `TargetMetadata`
-The `TargetMetadata` contains the properties needed to recreate a target dependency.
-This includes:
+The `TargetMetadata` properties needed to recreate a target dependency includes:
 - Target label.
 - The native target UUID.
 - Container project path.